fs-sys/VRChatMods/README.md

-# VRChatMods
-A compilation of all my mods.
-Released or Planned

 # Released Mods
 ## Classic Plates
 A modification to bring back the beloved nameplates of 2018 while remaining compatible with modern features.